silnrsi/smith/docs/sphinx/tutorial.rst

 during the configuration.
 The program will also use the library *mylib* and both the build order and the dependencies will be modified so that *mylib* is linked before *app*.

-The ``use`` attributes is also working for other languages such as Java (dependencies between jar files) or C# (dependencies between assemblies).
+The ``use`` attribute is also working for other languages such as Java (dependencies between jar files) or C# (dependencies between assemblies).

 Project-specific extensions
 ---------------------------

-The *feature* keyword is a high level reference to existing Waf methods.
+The *feature* keyword is a high-level reference to existing Waf methods.
 For example, the **c** feature will add the method :py:func:`waflib.Tools.ccroot.apply_incpaths` for execution.
 To add a new method that will add the task generator path to the include path for all C targets, one may use such a declaration::